 • No wealth tax

 • No inheritance tax

-• 28% highest rate of income tax (on the gross income based system)
+• 28% highest incremental rate of income tax (on the gross income based system)

 • Special low rates for high net worth individuals or employees possessing specialist skills

-The economy (measured by the GDP – gross domestic product) has grown consistently in every year in the 21st century, sometimes by as much as 10%.
+The economy (measured by the GDP – gross domestic product) has grown consistently in every year (other than the two Covid years) in the 21st century, sometimes by as much as 10%.
 This is relatively unique in Europe and much of the world.
-The number of jobs continues to grow year on year and currently exceeds 24,000.
+The number of jobs continues to grow year on year and currently exceeds 30,000.

 Gibraltar's key industries are the vibrant financial services sector, a wealth of gaming businesses and more recently Gibraltar has become one of the world's leading jurisdictions in welcoming and fostering Fintech businesses, all of which are regulated by the relevant statutory bodies.

 In addition to high street brands, Gibraltar is home to an ever increasing number of international companies including: KPMG; PWC; Deloittes; Grant Thornton; Labrokes, William Hill, Bet365, Betfred, Gala, Coral, BetVic plus many others.